-As more fully described in notes 5 and 7(e) to the accompanying financial statements, the decrease in capital assets from FY14 to FY15 reflects the reclassification of \$120,000 of payments made to the San Joaquin Hills Transportation Corridor Agency (SJHTCA) through 2009 that were originally recorded as construction in progress related to the 241 completion project.
-In connection with SJHTCA's November 2014 bond refinance transaction, the agency's Board of Directors and SJHTCA's Board of Directors approved an agreement that provided for termination of the Mitigation Payment and Loan Agreement between the agencies, concurrently with the closing of the transaction.
-The termination agreement also provided for SJHTCA to pay \$120,000 to the agency, in annual installments beginning January 15, 2025 equal to 50% of SJHTCA's surplus funds, plus accrued interest.
-Accordingly, this amount has been recorded during FY15 as a note receivable from SJHTCA and a reduction of construction in progress.
+In connection with the agency's November 2014 bond refinance transaction, the agency incurred a deferred loss for accounting purposes, which has been recorded as a deferred outflow of resources.
+Further, as more fully described in note 6(c) to the accompanying financial statements, the agency's Board of Directors and the Board of Directors of Foothill/Eastern Transportation Corridor Agency (F/ETCA) approved an agreement that provided for termination of the Mitigation Payment and Loan Agreement between the agencies, concurrently with the closing of the refinance transaction.
+The termination agreement also provided for the agency to pay \$120,000 to F/ETCA, in annual installments beginning January 15, 2025 equal to 50% of the agency's surplus funds, plus accrued interest.